xtuml/bridgepoint/doc-bridgepoint/notes/10202_update_gps_welcome/10202_update_gps_welcome_int.md

 5.1.2 Specify files on which to set execute permissions after import.
 5.1.3 Add ability to specify the path to a `README` file other than the default.
 5.1.4 Add mechanism for setting dialect specific workspace preferences.
-5.2 Remove `SAC_OOA` and `SAC_PROC` models.
+5.2 Remove `SAC_OOA` and `SAC_PROC` models from the welcome plugin.
 These older MASL example models are not well maintained and they do not execute.
 Since we now have a superior example model, there is no reason to keep them in the welcome plugin.
 5.3 Update `introContent.xml` with links to the new GPS models for OAL and MASL and remove links to the SAC models.